Make a Green New Year’s Resolution

 Can you carpool, use public transportation or even bike to work a few times a week?
 Changing up your commute routine to work or even the grocery store means less emissions polluting the air.

 Spend More Time Outside

 Put down the electronics and connect with nature!
 Spending more time outdoors means less energy consumption, and it’s also good for your health and your wallet.

 Hit the beautiful trails in Whisper Valley and explore the nearby Walter E. Long Park.
-We are also excited for the opening of our dog park in 2020 and our planned 600-acre park, which will feature nature trails along wooded creeks and rolling green space.
+We are also excited for our planned 600-acre park, which will feature nature trails along wooded creeks and rolling green space.
 The trails will eventually connect to East Metropolitan Park and Walter E. Long Park.